Hallelujah!: 'Messiah’ returns to calm troubled times

 “It’ll have this surround sound effect,” Stout said.
 “We’ll see how that works.
 I like to use the spaces of the church as much as I can.”

-This year’s chorus numbers about 90 singers, this year including members of Rutland’s Trinity Episcopal Church Choir.
+This year’s chorus numbers about 90 singers, including members of Rutland’s Trinity Episcopal Church Choir.

 “Jim Cassarino, organist at Trinity, is playing harpsichord (for ‘Messiah’),” Stout said.
 “All during the last year, we’ve done services together and concerts together, and I wanted to get that relationship blossoming again.”